 Christian Study Resource

-If you've ever been in a catacomb when the lights are turned off, you'll get a foretaste of death.
-They are ancient underground cemeteries with narrow winding tunnels normally about 8ft. high, and the darkness is total, overwhelming.
-At right is a well-lit corridor in the Catacomb of St Priscilla
+If you've ever been in a catacomb when the lights are off, you'll get a foretaste of death.
+The darkness is total, overwhelming.
+At right is a well-lit corridor in the Catacomb of St Priscilla.

 At first the catacombs were used for funerals and then for memorial services, but later they became centers of devotion and pilgrimage.
 Then, when relics became popular, they were greedily stripped of their contents.